Expert House Rewire Services in Cardiff – Quality You Can Trust

 A rewire is something you only want to do once, so choose your electrician in Cardiff wisely—hopefully, Gabe Electrical!
 You want it done once, to a high standard, so you never have to worry about it again.

 Typically within a few days after the estimate has been accepted.
 If you are about to take ownership of a house that needs rewiring, please get in touch as soon as you can to help things move along swiftly.
+We would love to help meet your expectations so you can move in your new home in a timely manner.

 Not easily, no. The best way to rewire a property is from start to finish in one go.
 If this isn’t possible, then rewiring in sections (like the kitchen in one, or the upstairs in one) would be the next best option.

 Not unless you want to hire one.
-I will in-fill all the chases made to install your sockets and switches.
+We will in-fill all the chases made to install your sockets and switches.
 The finish will be ready for a decorator.
 So the walls won’t be exactly how they were before, but as close as we can get for painting or wallpapering.
 Some people choose to have walls plastered at the same time.
-And if that’s what you want, then that’s fine with me.
+And if that’s what you want, then that’s fine with us.

 The cable manufacturers state their products is serviceable for around twenty five years, although we have seen houses that have been installed to good standards serviceable at forty.